CVE-2026-30613: n/a

 Technical Analysis

-This vulnerability involves improper access control on the UART debug interface of the AZIOT 1 Node Smart Switch (16amp) running software version 1.1.9.
-An attacker with physical access can connect directly to the UART interface and access sensitive information from the serial console without needing authentication.
-The vulnerability is classified as an information disclosure issue.
-No CVSS score or patch information is currently available.
+This vulnerability involves improper access control on the UART debug interface of the AZIOT 1 Node Smart Switch (16amp) WiFi/Bluetooth Enabled device version 1.1.9.
+An attacker with physical access can connect directly to the UART interface and obtain sensitive information from the serial console without needing authentication.
+The CVSS 3.1 base score is 4.6, reflecting a medium severity information disclosure risk with no impact on integrity or availability.
+The vulnerability is categorized under CWE-200 (Information Exposure).
+No patch or official remediation level has been provided by the vendor, and the device is not a cloud service.

 Potential Impact

 An attacker with physical access to the device can obtain sensitive information via the UART debug interface without authentication.
-This could lead to exposure of confidential data or device internals.
-Remote exploitation is not possible as physical access is required.
-No known exploits are currently reported.
+This could lead to exposure of confidential data but does not affect the integrity or availability of the device.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict physical access to the device to prevent unauthorized UART interface connections.
+Until an official fix is available, restrict physical access to the device to prevent unauthorized UART interface connections.
+Monitor vendor communications for updates on patches or mitigations.

 Technical Details